ted-spence-avalara/developer-dot/avatax/dev-guide/product-taxability/finding-a-tax-code.md

 <h3>Adding TaxCodes to your Transaction</h3>

 On the document line level you can pass via the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/models/CreateTransactionModel/">CreateTransactionModel</a>.
-There are a few properties that allow you to identify your line categories of “ItemCode”, “Qty”, “Amount”, “Description”, and “TaxCode”.
+There are a few properties that allow you to identify your line categories of <code>“ItemCode”</code>, <code>“Qty”</code>, <code>“Amount”</code>, <code>“Description”</code>, and <code>“TaxCode”</code>.
 The <code>ItemCode</code> are generally the value passed by your integration or web service to represent a part number, SKU or product ID for the said products or services.

 <pre>
 {
-  "LineNo":   "01",
-  "Qty":   "1",
-  "Amount":   "5.99",
-  "TaxCode":   "PF050001"
+  "LineNo":"01",
+  "Qty":"1",
+  "Amount":"5.99",
+  "TaxCode":"PF050001"
+}
 </pre>

 <h3>Custom TaxCodes</h3>